Create A New Repository¶

 Repository Indexing¶

-) is the “brain” of the repository.
+The repository index file (index.json) is the “brain” of the repository.
 This is where

 package names, versions and other basic metadata is exposed for clients (ie: queenbee cli)